kafkasl/books_tldr/the_lean_startup/README.md

 Use the **scientific method**, decide a hypothesis and set out to test with a MVP it with users.

+E.g.:
-E.g. Hypothesis: People wants to buy shoes online
+* Hypothesis: People wants to buy shoes online
-Test: sell shoes online but doing all the handling manually as MVP (no resources needed almost).
+* Test: sell shoes online but doing all the handling manually as MVP (no resources needed almost).

 ### Mandatory hypotheses to test
 * The **value hypothesis** tests whether a product or service really delivers value to customers once they are using it.